AnostDev/aws-learning/aws-001/elastic-search.md

 - Google Vision tags
 - Etc.

-Once the data is in Amazon Elastic Search, we create a dashboard where we can find for example the number of image with a given "google image tag" (eg: room with bed).
+Once the data is in Amazon Elastic Search, we created a dashboard where we can find for example the number of image with a given [google vision](https://developers.google.com/vision/) tag (eg: room with bed).

 ### Things to keep in mind

 - Scaling of cluster results in a new cluster with the data beign synchronized
 - Monitor and optimize the cluster yourself (Don't just go by the default, optimize it for your need)

-*Blogger:
+You can find the re:Invent [video](https://www.youtube.com/watch?v=oJUpUQ_yNVw&feature=youtu.be) is here.

+>*Blogger:
 Chriss Santi\
-CS Master student at the RUG University osler.santi@gmail.com*
+CS Master student at the RUG University\
+Email: osler.santi@gmail.com\
+Github: github.com/anostdev*

+If you want to know more about AWS, don't hesitate to go on [AWS Educate](https://aws.amazon.com/education/awseducate/) and [Qwiklabs](https://www.qwiklabs.com/home?locale=en) for great tutorials labs.

+*PS: This article is a derived from the presentation made by Kuldeep during the Amazon re:Invent 2017\
+English is not my first language ;) sorry for the mistakes -- improvements will follows as I write articles :p*